memfault/interrupt/_drafts/best-of-binutils.md

 stabs, COFF, or XCOFF.
 These are all legacy formats that have largely been superseded by ELF and DWARF.
 I view it as a red-flag in the evaluation process if a vendor's compiler emits information in these formats.
-At this point, a lot of binary inspection tools have deprecated support for these formats, and makes it harder to debug and workaround issues on chips using these legacy formats.
+At this point, a lot of binary inspection tools have deprecated support for these formats, which makes it harder to debug and workaround issues on chips using them.

 ## GNU Binutils